113 releases

 We've built a lot of tooling to make contributing to KCL easier.
 If you are interested in contributing a new standard library function to KCL, here is the rough process:

-1. Open just the wasm-lib folder in your editor of choice.
+1. Open just the folder in your editor of choice.
 VS Code, for example, struggles to run rust-analyzer on the entire modeling-app directory because it's such a turducken of TS and Rust code.

 2. Find the definition for similar standard library functions in ./kcl/src/std and place your new one near it or in the same category file.